Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 And the people who end up wearing the hair are often unaware of the journey it took to get to them.

-Most people do not know where their hair comes from, and I don't think they care.
+Most people do not know where their hair comes from.

-Rika Hales, the founder of a hair extension salon in Los Angeles, didn't particularly care either until she got scammed.
+Rika Hales, the founder of a hair extension salon in Los Angeles, didn't particularly care about either until she got scammed.

 There you go.

-They fried the hair.
+They fire the hair.

-And I can smell it.
+I can smell it.

-It smells like, what is that?
+It smells like what is that?

 Is that burnt hair or is that plastic?